MicrosoftDocs/PowerShell-Docs/reference/5.1/PSReadLine/Set-PSReadLineOption.md

 ### -HistoryNoDuplicates

 This option controls the recall behavior.
 Duplicate commands are still added to the history file.
 When this option is set, only the most recent invocation appears when recalling commands.
 Repeated commands are added to history to preserve ordering during recall.
 However, you typically don't want to see the command multiple times when recalling or searching the history.

+By default, the **HistoryNoDuplicates** property of the global **PSConsoleReadLineOptions** object is set to `True`.
+Using this **SwitchParameter** set the property value to `True`.
+To change the property value, you must specify the value of the **SwitchParameter** as follows:
+`-HistoryNoDuplicates:$False`.

+Using the following command, you can set the property value directly:

+`(Get-PSReadLineOption).HistoryNoDuplicates = $False`

 ```yaml
 Type: SwitchParameter